clbrge/svelte-proxied-store/README.md

 {/each}
 ```

-This is ideal to create simple or complex cache system where data is
-loaded only when requested by a page (that is to say, when the
-property is accessed) in your application and never requested a second
-times.

-In the following code, the very simple cache system is implemented
-using proxied store, and asynchronously load the data for each `id` when
-they are not yet defined in the store:
+In the following code, a simple cache system is implemented using a proxied store.
+It asynchronously loads the data for each `id` when they are not yet defined in the store:

 ```js
 // ./cache.js file